 6. Don’t email or contact us to question the purpose, rights and wrongs of this kit list.
 We’ve had too many close calls and it isn’t up for discussion.
 Save your energy, turn up with the right stuff and have a great weekend.

 1. First aid kit to include: blister plasters, dressings, bandages and tape to secure dressing as a minimum requirement.
 We also recommend Vaseline, paracetamol and antihistamine.
-Don’t email to ask us how many plasters….
-Use your common sense and ask yourself, what are the circumstances that could arise and what would you need to resolve it?
+There are medics at the checkpoints, but use your common sense and ask yourself, what are the circumstances that could arise on the route and what would you need to resolve it?

-2. Full WATERPROOF body cover, top and bottom.
+2. Full WATERPROOF body cover, top and bottom 10,000mm hydrostatic heads.
 Windproof or water resistant is not sufficient, your clothing must must be recognised as fully waterproof with taped seams.
-Plastic jackets, ponchos or bin bags will not be accepted…. yep, that really does happen.
+Plastic jackets, ponchos or bin bags will not be accepted…..
 Garments must be a good quality and recognised as fully waterproof.
 Your jacket must have a hood but we’re pretty flexible with regards to colour.
 If you’re not sure if your jacket matches those criteria, contact the manufacturer or the store where you purchased it from.

-3. Spare base layer top and bottom – must be full length bottoms & long sleeve top.
+3. EMERGENCY base layer top and bottom – must be full length bottoms & long sleeve top.
 A pair of warm running tights and a long sleeve running top or thin fleece are ideal.
-Let’s clarify a few things based on experiences of recent years:
+Sound simple?
+You’d think so wouldn’t you… But let’s just clarify a few things based on experiences of recent years: